 Gintama by Hideaki Sorachi

 Few series have been able to make me laugh as much as Gintama by Hideaki Sorachi.
-Although, Grand Blue came close in the comedy manga category, Gintama is the most hilarious sci-fi manga I've ever read.
-It is also my favorite shonen manga to release to date, because it has such a uniquely crafted and interesting world as well as one of the best cast of characters.
+Although Grand Blue came close in the comedy manga, Gintama is the most hilarious manga I've ever read.
+It is also my favorite shonen series to release to date because it has such a uniquely crafted and interesting world as well as one of the best cast of characters.